- For your role

 The most common ROI elements for inventory management software are reduced overhead costs as inventory turns over more quickly, improved order accuracy which saves on returned inventory costs, efficiency gains because inventory is managed in real time, saving employee's time checking for stock and chasing stock between warehouses, and inventory accuracy will improve.
 There will also be many intangible benefits because your staff will feel better and more in control of the inventory.

 Manufacturers, wholesalers and retailers choose Phocas inventory management software because it has a low barrier to entry, and they can get results to adapt to market changes quickly.
 Phocas integrates with specific ERP systems the market already uses, which saves on implementation time and set-up costs.
 The feed of data into the system is automatic and includes security.
-The intuitive user interface allows all people to easily set-up inventory calculations and metrics.
+The intuitive user interface allows all people to easily set-up inventory calculations and track KPIs.
 Phocas encourages customers to have different divisions like sales, purchasing, and finance all using the one inventory management system which is appealing to mid-market business because running different software for different functions is neither desirable nor efficient.

 Managing inventory is not easy but implementing inventory management software can make the process more streamline and help alleviate many inefficiencies.
 Issues like order inaccuracies, deadstock, stockouts and loss of customers will be prevented.
 Your people can free up their time by having certainty about stock levels, not needing to chase stock in different locations or take calls about their stock levels, so they can better service customers and manage suppliers.
 If inventory continues to be managed via manual processes and using spreadsheets the business is unlikely to cope with growth or take on new products or customers.